whizzml/examples/automl/automl-script/readme.md

 -  `Feature Generation`: Using the unsupervised models created previously to append automatically generated new features to all the user given datasets.
 - `Feature Selection`: Reducing, automatically, the number of fields of the datasets using the **Recursive Feature Eliminination** algorithm.
+This step is bypassed if the total number of fields is lower than 50 (or 30 if `shallow_search` is `True`)
 -  `Model Selection` Using OptiML to find the best models and using the top 3 models to create a `Fusion` model to predict all the test dataset instances.
 If a validation dataset is given, this script